Author: Max Schindler

 The first, most important thing to keep in mind at the very beginning is that everybody starts off without much skill at writing.
 You might be really good at the game of quizbowl itself, but if you’ve never written before, you will probably find writing good-quality questions very difficult.
 (Fun experiment: write three tossups today, save them in a Word document, then look at them months or years from now when you have a lot more writing experience and see what you think.).
-Even the best writers’ first questions require extensive polishing from experienced editors — with little-to-no experience, there’s just no way a new writer is equipped to head-edit a well-written tournament.
+According to my friend, who works for a proofreading Australia company, even the best writers’ first questions require extensive polishing from experienced editors — with little-to-no experience, there’s just no way a new writer is equipped to head-edit a well-written tournament.

 So how do you get good enough at writing to create a full tournament?
 Like everything else, expertise at writing can only be accomplished with practice.
 Start small: write a few of the best tossups you can (spend time on it!) and read them to experienced people on the quizbowl IRC.
 Submit your questions to people who know what they’re doing (like the feedback program), or even venture into packet-submission college tournaments (if your team is dedicated enough to attend ACF Fall, writing a packet will get you a discount, practice, and I’m sure feedback on the quality of your questions if you ask for it).
 Work on projects under experienced people if opportunities arise.
 The list goes on and on; the most important thing is simply to have practice writing questions before you attempt to write a full tournament.
 (While doing this, be sure you’ve looked at or practiced on “exemplary” and recommended question sets, and start observing them to see what makes them stand out.)